imhicihu/Digitalizacion-workflow/Checklist.md

 * ![raw_setting.jpg](https://bitbucket.org/repo/5qA7gpA/images/93963878-raw_setting.jpg)
 * Choose the best light hours of the day: _morning_.
 But that depends the longitude/latitude of your "darkroom".
 The same insight goes according if you are in summer or winter
 * Avoid cloudy, foggy, stormy days.
-* Measure the biggest page/book that will be captured
 * Measure room's [lux](https://itunes.apple.com/es/app/light-meter-lux-measurement-tool/id642285909?mt=8)
 * Avoid artificial light (most of times).
 But if no choice, choose those that do not generate _saturated_ images, indeed choose those LED models that are energy-efficient.
 [90 cd](https://en.wikipedia.org/wiki/Candela) is a desirable condition.
 The lighting should cause minimal glare across all the capture's process
 * Apply `image rotation`, `cropping`, `keystoning`, `dewarping` or `undeskew` according every page.
 Avoid any [optical aberrations](https://en.wikipedia.org/wiki/Optical_aberration#Distortion_of_the_image)